 Halfway through Session

-- Count the number of attendees in the room and report it using the attendance report sheet in your presenter packet that (the page that has has the SMALL QR code.)
+- Count the number of attendees in the room and report it using the attendance report QR Code at the bottom of the script included in your session packet.

 5 Minutes Before the End of the Session